ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/getting_started.md

 ## Default includes and excludes

-UKFast Backup comes pre-configured with a default backup schedule which includes all data from mounted disks and excludes certain temporary files and log files including:
+UKFast Backup comes pre-configured with a default backup schedule which includes all data from mounted disks and excludes certain files including:

 * Linux includes
   * `/`